Sustainable Practices

 • Fruits and vegetables

-• Crushed eggshells (Finely crush these up before adding them to your bin)
+• Crushed eggshells (finely crush these up before adding them to your bin)

 • Coffee grounds and filters